 Michelle Jankian, author of Your Psilocybin Companion: An Informative, Easy-to-Use Guide to Understanding Magic Mushrooms, believes that the ideal dose for sex on mushrooms is 1.5 and 3.5 grams of dried mushrooms depending on experience and intention.

 However, some psychonauts prefer taking a microdose (around one 10th of a psychedelic dose) or a moderate dose to facilitate intimacy.
 On a smaller amount, you will still be present in your body and safe from visuals but can appreciate the reward of enhanced emotions and sensitivity to touch that a lower dosage can still bring.

 Researchers at Johns Hopkins say that the link between setting and proper dosage cannot be overstated.
 Mushrooms amplify everything — both the lovely and the grim.
 So, a comfortable setting where you can relax and surrender is vital.

 Prepare your nest for everything the trip may bring and have some harm reduction techniques in place.
 Dr. Ross recommends being cautious of your hydration levels and turning the AC on to avoid dehydrating or overheating during sex.
 She also warns that “your body temperature can change quickly, and you can also get chilly fast.”
 To remedy this, ensure “you have fans, soft blankets, and water nearby, so you’re prepared for any scenario mushrooms may throw your way.”

-DISCLAIMER: Global Trac Solutions, Inc., the parent company of Psychedelic Spotlight, does not in any way encourage or condone the use, purchase, sale or transfer of any illegal substances, nor do we encourage or condone partaking in any unlawful activities.
+DISCLAIMER: Psychedelic Spotlight does not in any way encourage or condone the use, purchase, sale or transfer of any illegal substances, nor do we encourage or condone partaking in any unlawful activities.
 We support a harm reduction approach for the purpose of education and promoting individual and public safety.
 If you are choosing to use psychedelic substances, please do so responsibly.